dimitri-feniou/Trustpilot_api/readme.md

 ## Installation

 All packages you need is on requirements.txt.
-To use just the API use requirement_api.txt
+To use just the API use requirements_api.txt

 ## Folders/Files
 Folders and Files for this Project :